-Culture; Markets and Politics; Organization Theory; Social Movements; Globalization/Localization; Food; Consumers and Consumption; Law & Society; Qualitative Methodologies
+Culture; Food; Consumer Markets and Politics; Organizational Theory; Identity Movements; Globalization/Localization; Qualitative Methodologies

-My research and teaching centers on how varied relationships among markets, social movements, and state systems shape the cultural and moral politics of food.
+My research and teaching has centered on how relationships among markets, social movements, and state systems shape the cultural and moral politics of food